-Emotional issues such as anxiety, stress, and depression cause more than half of all sleep-related problems.
+Emotional issues such as worry and stress cause more than half of all sleep-related problems.

 Sleep problems, including snoring, sleep apnea, insomnia, sleep deprivation, and restless legs syndrome, are common and like all medical issues should be monitored by a physician.